-Q&A. What is our moon also known as?
-Answer.
-Luna.
+Q. What is our moon also known as?

-Q&A. How long does it take for the moon to orbit the Earth?
-Answer.
-Just over 27 days.
+Q. How long does it take for the moon to orbit the Earth?

 I know that you know our own moon that orbits our planet, because you can see the moon from Earth.
 But what are moons and what do they do?
 Let’s…Read Full Article